wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

 It is  necessary to have a *Success* entry in the Auditing tab :

-.. thumbnail:: /images/manual/fim/success-entry-in-the-auditing-tab.png
+.. thumbnail:: /images/manual/fim/successful-entry-in-the-auditing-tab.png
-   :title: Success entry in the Auditing tab
+   :title: Successful entry in the Auditing tab
-   :alt: Success entry in the Auditing tab
+   :alt: Successful entry in the Auditing tab
    :align: center
-   :width: 80%
+   :width: 100%

-If there is no success entry, click on **Add**, to create it with these **advanced permissions**:
+If there is no successful entry, click on **Add**, to create it with these **advanced permissions**:

 .. thumbnail:: /images/manual/fim/click-on-add.png
    :title: Click on Add